Transportation ServicesBus Rules

 Warrick County is very unique for school bus transportation.
 We have everything from extremely rural population to metropolitan.
 With more than 388 square miles to cover and three separate high schools, we are one of the largest transportation systems, by area, in the State.
 Each school feeder system operates separate from the other, with only seven exceptions which are:

-Updated as of March 2010, the road directory lists the elementary school your child will attend given your road name or subdivision.
+The road directory lists the elementary school your child will attend given your road name or subdivision.
 Bus numbers are also listed, both for elementary and high school students.